The Impact Weather Has On Psoriatic Arthritis Symptoms

 Seasons of more pain

 Joint pains and fatigue can certainly play their part on icy cold days, but what about the warmer months?
 I don’t experience as much joint pain in the summer, but fatigue can certainly take control.
-I also have Reynaud's syndrome.
+I also have Raynaud's syndrome.
 I am careful to keep my fingers and toes warm.
 I always try to keep my house at comfy temperature - between 65-72 degrees.

 With the weather changing and the house warming up, I’m sitting here working on my PC, I am feeling drained.
 No energy.
 I have to lie down.
 I wake up and an hour later and I am getting a headache.